 A trustee can have either an active or an inactive role.
 An active trustee may be charged to invest assets and disperse income.
 In an inactive role, a trustee’s job may simply be to hold title of property until a minor child reaches a certain age.

 In an Oklahoma Preservation Trust — affectionately called a “spendthrift trust” in some quarters — only a bank or a trustee can be a beneficiary.
 The bank or trust company must either be chartered in Oklahoma or be federally chartered and have a location in Oklahoma.
 Trust attorneys recommend successor trustees be named in preservation trusts, so a qualified corporation will be in line to act as the trustee if a primary trustee no longer meets statutory requirements.

 What is a Charitable Trust?

-If a designated charity ceases to exist, a court may direct proceeds of a charitable trust as near as possible to that intended by the person who established the trust.
-Also unlike a private expressed trust, a charitable trust may last forever, unlimited by rules against perpetuities that limit private trusts.
+If a designated charity ceases to exist, a court may direct proceeds of a charitable trust as closely as possible to the intentions of the person who established the trust.
+Unlike a private expressed trust, a charitable trust may last forever, unlimited by the rules against perpetuities that limit private trusts.

 If you would like a free consultation with an Oklahoma lawyer about a revocable trust, irrevocable trust, Oklahoma Family Wealth Preservation Trust, charitable trust, or other trust, call Wirth Law Office at 918-879-1681.